 Temperance Movement Today in US.

 1 Holder, H. Prevention of alcohol-related accidents in the community.
 Addict, 1993, 88, 1003-1012.

 2 Bacon, S. Alcohol issues and science.
 J Drug Iss 1984, 14, 22-24.

-*Adapted with permission from Stanton Peele and Archie Brodsky, The Antidote to Alcohol Abuse: Sensible Drinking Messages.
+Adapted with editing by permission from Stanton Peele and Archie Brodsky.